Dean - Don Pope-Davis

 Doctor of Philosophy

 The College of Education provides undergraduate students with a broad general education and professional teacher preparation.
-The university’s teacher preparation program, which involves several colleges and which is directed by the College of Education, was accredited in 1962 by the National Council for the Accreditation of Teacher Education.
-Also in the College of Education the Communication Disorders master’s program in Speech-Language Pathology is accredited by the American Speech-Language-Hearing Association (CAA - ASHA), and the undergraduate Athletic Training Degree in Human Performance, Dance and Recreation is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The undergraduate and graduate programs that prepare individuals for licensure to work in public and private schools in New Mexico have been approved by the New Mexico State Board of Education.
+The university’s teacher preparation program, which involves several colleges and which is directed by the College of Education, was accredited in 1962 by the National Council for Accreditation of Teacher Education (NCATE).
+Also in the College of Education the Communication Disorders master’s program in Speech-Language Pathology is accredited by the American Speech-Language-Hearing Association (CAA - ASHA), and the undergraduate Athletic Training Degree in Kinesiology and Dance is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The undergraduate and graduate programs that prepare individuals for licensure to work in public and private schools in New Mexico have been approved by the New Mexico State Public Education Department.

 Other programs with national recognition include the Master of Arts (MA) in Clinical Mental Health Counseling, accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); the Specialist in Education (Ed.
 S.) in school psychology, accredited by the National Association of School Psychologists (NASP) and the doctoral (Ph.
 D.) program in counseling psychology accredited by the American Psychological Association (APA).
 The post-doctoral program in Clinical Psychopharmacology holds APA designation.